Early Registration Discount

 Upon completion of the course, the participants shall be able to:

 Systems, safety, software/hardware, and aerospace engineers and managers engaged in development of systems for aviation and related industries that may require formal certification.
 This course is tailored toward individuals actively involved in their organization's development of safety-critical systems.
-No prior expertise is required.

 The participants attending all three days will be awarded a certificate attesting that they successfully completed the requirements of classroom and practical training for “System Safety Engineering and Certification” and will be awarded 1.8 Continuing Education Units (CEU’s).